zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 She says, “Didn’t you notice more than one person c ringing and the awkward silence in the room when your song ended?”
 “To crin ge” (cringe) means to have

 a very negative feeling caused by being embarrassed  when someone does something unpleasant or difficult to watch.
 If your  friend is doing something very badly, like singing or dancing, you might cringe.
-Y ou might feel embarrassed for that person because they’re doing something that is  very embarrassing.
+You might feel embarrassed for that person because they’re doing something that is  very embarrassing.
 Lois says there were people “cringing” at Roger’s perfor mance – his singing and dancing – and there was an “awkward silence in the room” when his song ended.

 “Silence” is the absence of noise – when it is comp letely quiet.
 “Awkward” (awkward) is something that is uncomfortable, somet hing that people don’t like, often in a certain situation.
 An “awkward silence” would be when people don’t say anything when you would expect them to say somethin g.
 So, for example, if your friend sees you at a bar and you’re with your frien d’s girlfriend, he might come up to you and not say anything.
 There would be a very awkward silence.
 He might hit you, but the situation would certainly be consi dered awkward.